-All external email (other than personal email) must be conducted in accordance with the following protocol:
+All external email (other than 'personal email') must be conducted in accordance with the following protocol:

-- a. client-related emails should only be sent after supervisor/partner authorization or sign off has been obtained (as appropriate); - b. a hardcopy of all outgoing email messages containing accounting advice or substantial accounting commentary must be signed by the appropriate partner or other person with authority prior to the email being sent; - c. a hardcopy of all outgoing email messages must be placed on the client's file; and - d. all email received must be printed and stored on the relevant file.
+- a. client-related emails should only be sent after supervisor/partner authorization or sign off has been obtained (as appropriate); - a hard copy of all outgoing email messages containing accounting advice or substantial accounting commentary must be signed by the appropriate partner or other person with authority prior to the email being sent; - c. a hard copy of all outgoing email messages must be placed on the client's file; and - d. all email received must be printed and stored on the relevant file.

-7.4 Internet protocol
+7.4 Internet Protocol

-Accessing web sites that contain material that is illegal, embarrassing, sexually explicit, obscene, intimidating, defamatory, racist, sexist or generally inappropriate is strictly prohibited.
+Accessing web sites which contain material that is illegal, embarrassing, sexually explicit, obscene, intimidating, defamatory, racist, sexist or generally inappropriate is strictly prohibited.